Tiltify/api/docs/entities/campaign.md

 |**name**<br>string| The name of the campaign.
 |**slug**<br>string| The url slug used to route to the campaign.
 These are unique for each user or team.
 |**url**<br>string| An absolute url that will take you to the campaign page.
 |**description**<br>md-string| The description of the campaign in markdown format.
-We suport basic markdown functionality, so any common markdown should work.
+We support basic markdown functionality, so any common markdown should work.
 |**thumbnail**<br>string| The absolute url of the thumbnail used to identify the campaign
 |**causeId**<br>integer| A reference to the cause that this campaign supports.
 All campaigns support a cause.
 |**userId**<br>integer| A reference to the user who created this campaign.